logingood/logingood.github.io/_posts/2016-05-15-bagpipe-gobgp.markdown

   }
 {% endhighlight %}

-Apparently that is very easy to use this message format by some external tool, especially by a CNI plugin.
+Apparently that is very easy to use this message format by arbitary external tool, especially by a CNI plugin.

 This project is only able to establish BGP session but doesn't accept incoming connections.
 That is why we require a BGP router to connect together different BaGPipe BGP nodes.
 This router should act as a Route Reflector in order to re-advertise iBGP rotes.
 The great example of such a router is [GoBGP](https://github.com/osrg/gobgp).
 This lightweight, powerful and easy to configure BGP daemon is written on Go.